lorcan2440/lorcan2440.github.io/content/post/bayesian-mcmc/index.md

 # The Pure Mathematics Bits

-## Sampling from Distributions
+## Statistical Distributions and Random Variables

-Let's introduce what a statistical distribution is.
+Let's introduce what a *statistical distribution* is.
 If we roll a fair dice repeatedly, it will land on each number 1, 2, 3, 4, 5, 6 equally frequently.
 We say that the outcome of the dice roll (which we could denote as a discrete random variable $ X $) has a *uniform distribution*.
 If we calculate the proportion $ p $ of rolls that have a given outcome $ x $, we would find they all eventually converge to 1 in 6, or about 16.67%.
 We can plot this distribution $ p(x) $ on a graph:

 [graph showing line graph of uniform distribution of a fair die]